Framartin/MeasureNetNeutrality/MLab/ShaperProbe/README.md

 # Shaperprobe

-This folder includes scripts to parse and work with the data of Shaperprobe from MeasurementLab's servers.
+This folder includes scripts to parse, work and present data of Shaperprobe from MeasurementLab's servers.

 ## Installation